Smeal Quint

 How do I install the program?

-- using the Browse button in the Run dialog
+2. Navigate to the installation program using the Browse button in the Run dialog

 Using the Installshield WebDeploy option